Skip to content

 Hubble Space Telescope image

-In April 2013, the Hubble Space Telescope photographed the nebula in astounding detail, revealing two new stars located in the top ridge.
-NASA explained in a release that one of these stars is emitting “harsh ultraviolet glare” which is slowly stripping away the cloud.
+In April 2013, the Hubble Space Telescope photographed the nebula in astounding detail, revealing two new stars located in the nebula’s top ridge.
+One of these stars was reported to be emitting a harsh ultraviolet glare that is slowly stripping away the cloud.

 “Gas clouds surrounding the Horsehead already have dissipated, but the tip of the jutting pillar contains a slightly higher density of hydrogen and helium, laced with dust,” said NASA.
 “This casts a shadow that protects material behind it from being stripped away by intense stellar radiation evaporating the hydrogen cloud, and a pillar structure forms.”